-Finger and Toe Fractures (Broken Finger or Toe)
+Finger or Toe Fractures (Broken Finger or Toe)

 A hard blow can break a bone in your toe or finger.
 Broken bones are also known as fractures.
 Even minor fractures need medical care.
-Without treatment, they may heal crooked, stiff, or with other problems.
+Without treatment, they may heal crooked, remain stiff, or develop other problems.

 You may not always know when you have a fractured toe or finger.
 Apply ice to the injury right away.
 Then, seek medical care if:

-A doctor will ask about your injury and examine your toe or finger.
-You may have x-rays.
+A healthcare provider will ask about your injury and examine your toe or finger.
+You may have X-rays.
 Treatment will depend on the type of fracture you have.

-Your doctor may straighten a broken toe.
+Your healthcare provider may straighten a broken toe.
 You'll be given local anesthesia so you won't feel any discomfort during this procedure.
-The injured toe may then be splinted by being taped to a toe next to it, or placed on a pad that's taped to your foot.
-Your doctor may also ask you to apply ice and keep your foot elevated.
+Your injured toe may then be splinted by being taped to a toe next to it, or placed on a pad that's taped to your foot.
+Your healthcare provider may also ask you to apply ice and keep your foot elevated.

+Your healthcare provider may straighten a broken finger.
 A broken finger is likely to be placed in a metal splint.
 This helps straighten and protect the finger while it heals.
-You may be given exercises to do as the injury heals, to prevent stiffness in your finger.
+Your healthcare provider may give you exercises to do as your injury heals, to prevent stiffness in your finger.